 - Recruiters should inform students of their application and candidate status, whether positive or negative, in a timely manner.
 Undue delays or failure to communicate to declined candidates negatively affect a company's reputation among students.

 - Recruiters should give students at least three business days notice for second-round interviews or other events held out of town.
 Students may have other obligations, including other interviews, which cannot be rescheduled on short notice without penalty to the student

-- The Career Management Center works diligently to meet the needs of recruiters and students.
+- The Career & Leadership team works diligently to meet the needs of recruiters and students.
 When making reservations, companies and recruiters should review the confirmation and make any changes immediately.
 Companies and recruiters are expected to follow the final interview schedules.
 Changing the final interview schedule can significantly disrupt students prior academic and interview commitments and affects the company's reputation among the students.

-- First year MBAs who receive internship offers must be given until February 15, 2017 or two weeks, whichever is longer, to respond to job offers received from on- or off-campus interviews.
-Employers who recruit first year MBAs at national diversity conferences, prior to spring on-campus interviews, should keep those offers open until February 15, 2017.
-If your company policies related to diversity conferences vary significantly from our guidelines, please contact James Barricelli, Sr. Associate Director of Employer Relations before extending your offers.
+- First year MBAs who receive internship offers after October 26 must be given until February 12, 2020 or two weeks, whichever is longer, to respond to job offers received from on- or off-campus interviews.

 Students may accept an offer before the dates outlined above if they so desire; however, they cannot be obligated to respond sooner.

-- The Career Management Center does not disseminate personal information regarding an MBA candidate.
+- The Career & Leadership team does not disseminate personal information regarding an MBA candidate.
 Such restricted information includes grades, test scores and picture books.

-- The Career Management Center will not be held responsible for false information or misrepresentation provided by a student during the recruitment process, either by way of a student's resume or during the interview process.
+- The Career & Leadership team will not be held responsible for false information or misrepresentation provided by a student during the recruitment process, either by way of a student's resume or during the interview process.